CreativeSDK/ios-getting-started-samples/Documentation/Getting Started.md

 To register your application, follow these steps:

 1. Sign in.
 (If needed, register for an account)
-2. Go to the My Apps page, [https://creativesdk.adobe.com/myapps.html](https://creativesdk.adobe.com/myapps.html).
+2. Go to the Integrations page, [https://console.adobe.io/integrations](https://console.adobe.io/integrations).
 3. From the Integrations List page, click the + New integration button.
 4. Make sure ADOBE ID KEY is selected, click the Next button.
 5. Complete the Configure your new integration form, then click the Next button.
 6. In the Integration services section, add the scope(s) for your integration.
 E.g. Select Creative SDK, then click the + Add service button.
-7. Right under the Intergration service section, you are given a API Key ID, Client Secret, Redirect URI/URL that you will need to integrate the SDK with.
+7. Right under the Integration service section, you are given a API Key ID, Client Secret, Redirect URI/URL that you will need to integrate the SDK with.

 ![](https://aviarystatic.s3.amazonaws.com/creativesdk/ios/gettingstarted/myapp_registration.png)